ibireme/yyjson/doc/BuildAndTest.md

 ## Use CMake to generate documentation

-yyjson uses [doxygen](https://www.doxygen.nl/) to generate the documentation (you must have `doxygen` installed):
+This library uses [doxygen](https://www.doxygen.nl/) to generate the documentation, (make sure you have `doxygen` installed before proceeding):
 ```shell
 cmake .. -DYYJSON_BUILD_DOC=ON
 cmake --build .
 ```
-After executing this script, doxygen will output the generated html files to `build/doxygen/html`.
-You can also read the pre-generated document online: https://ibireme.github.io/yyjson/doc/doxygen/html/
+After executing this script, doxygen will generate HTML files, which can be found in `build/doxygen/html`.
+You can also access the pre-generated document online at: https://ibireme.github.io/yyjson/doc/doxygen/html/

 ## Testing With CMake and CTest